Food and mood: eating for wellbeing

-Vitamin C is a co-factor for the production of neurotransmitters and is involved in neuromodulation, or the regulation of nerve tissue function, Dent advises.
-“It may facilitate the synthesis of dopamine and may be involved in the biosynthesis of serotonin,” she says.
+Vitamin C is a co-factor for the production of neurotransmitters and is involved in neuromodulation, or the regulation of nerve tissue function.
+“It may facilitate the synthesis of dopamine and may be involved in the biosynthesis of serotonin,” Dent says.

-Vitamin C also has an anti-depressant effect in the brain, while anxiety has been associated with a deficiency in vitamin C.
+Vitamin C also has an anti-depressant effect on the brain, while anxiety has been associated with a deficiency in vitamin C.

 “Supplementation can help to reduce symptoms by regulating neurotransmitter activity, reducing cortisol activity and preventing oxidative damage in the brain,” Dent says.

 Be a pre pro